NERC-CEH/eddystore/pages/use_eddystore.md

 ## Check / edit the project file table
 The file `/gws/nopw/j04/eddystore/eddystore_projects/df_eddystore_projects.csv` contains the information describing which project files apply at which stations over which time periods.
 This allows eddystore to break a long time period down into sub-intervals for parallel processing, using the correct project file for each interval.
 If there is only one project file for a station, then this is trivially simple.

 The [project file table](https://raw.githubusercontent.com/NERC-CEH/eddystore_projects/master/df_eddystore_projects.csv) is in a [github repository](https://github.com/NERC-CEH/eddystore_projects).
 For now, we can edit the file on JASMIN directly so it correctly specifies the appropriate project file(s) for the raw data to be processed.
+Avoid spaces within and between character fields.
 As an example for the Balmoral station:

 <!--- { make_table -->